Universität Bonn

 South Africa is slowly lifting out of the water – by up to two millimeters per year depending on the region.
 It had been assumed up to now that this phenomenon was due to mantle flow in the Earth’s crust.
 However, a study carried out by the University of Bonn now provides another explanation: Droughts and the associated water loss are the main reason for this land uplift.
 The results have now been published in the “Journal of Geophysical Research: Solid Earth.”

-DynamoBot - a PhenoRob Startup
+DynamoBot - a PhenoRob Startup4

 At the PhenoRob and University of Bonn Start-Up DynamoBot, we are building the next generation of precision farming and precision weed management for farmers.

-Seven Subjects among the Top 100 Worldwide
+Seven Subjects among the Top 100 Worldwide6

 Higher education analyst Quacquarelli Symonds (QS) has published its international subject rankings for the year, in which 1,747 universities from around the world, including the University of Bonn, are compared based on various indicator criteria.
 Once again this year, the Faculty of Agricultural Sciences achieved excellent rankings.

-UAV-based Spot Spraying Against Plant Diseases
+UAV-based Spot Spraying Against Plant Diseases8

 Plant diseases often exhibit a patchy distribution within fields.
 The application of fungicides, however, is often based on environmental conditions and visual assessment and then, in practice, is homogeneous over entire fields.
 A site-specific control of plant diseases with robotics and drone technology provides the potential to improve the efficacy of disease control while reducing the negative impact on agricultural ecosystems..